JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 #### Analysis of the DGS-CO 968-034 [7]:

-1.& 2.-The DGS-CO is a digital carbon monoxide detector that has a similar modular feature as the analog current gas sensor.
+1.-The DGS-CO is a digital carbon monoxide detector that has a similar modular feature as the analog current gas sensor.
 This means we can switch detectors for experimentation on whether the components meet our specifications.

 3.-The connections are configured by the PCB to communicate using UART as well.

 5.-The supply voltage is available for a 3.3V supply with a power gumption range of 0.15 - 12 mW.
 The current consumption also has a range of 0.05 mA - 4 mA.
 Values for the power, voltage, and current requirements depend on the operating periodic functions of this device.

 7.-This Digital sensor has a range of 0 -1,000 ppm.
+The DGS-CO has a resolution of 0.1 ppm.

 ### METHANE SENSOR (ANALOG VOLTAGE)